 Eyal Segal: So, I'm relying here on Meir Sternberg's approach to narrativity, namely what constitutes the essence of narrative or separates it from other types of discourse.
 So, Sternberg defines narrativity in rhetorical communicative terms as consisting of narrative interest of three master types.

-It's a suspense, curiosity, and surprise, and this rather than, as most approaches do, define it in mimetic terms, namely the representation of a sequence of actions.
+It's suspense, curiosity, and surprise, and this rather than, as most approaches do, define it in mimetic terms, namely the representation of a sequence of actions.
 Now, that's a definition which I believe can be very conveniently applied to the question of endings.
 A closed ending, or closure [00:34:00] in these terms, would be produced by killing off or terminating the narrative interest, whereas open endedness results in...

 Jim Phelan: Satisfying.
 You might say satisfying. killing off seems like kind of loaded, but go ahead.

 Eyal Segal: Yeah.
 Whereas open endedness results from narrative interest that remains alive, so to speak, or unresolved, unsatisfied, even at the end of the text.
 In operational terms, the narrative interest that Sternberg talks about results from the manipulation of informational gaps, relating to any aspect of the story world.
 So, so again, applying this to the question of closure, the termination of narrative interest would have to do with the filling in of these gaps.
 In other words, answering all the important questions about the story world.
-Sterling makes, in this context, a distinction between temporary gaps and permanent ones, and openness would result from permanent gaps.
+Sternberg makes, in this context, a distinction between temporary gaps and permanent ones, and openness would result from permanent gaps.
 Important unanswered questions that remain with regard to the story world, and as far as the types of interest go, we can talk here about both [00:35:00] suspense and curiosity gaps, suspense concerning narrative future, curiosity concerning some mystery in the narrative past.

 Jim Phelan: Right.
 Yeah.

-Eyal Segal: And also I'll just say that I think it's clear from this definition that we should think about the opposition closed versus open with regard to endings, not as a rigid dichotomy by any means, but whether as a continuum or a scale, because, because it's a narrative.
-Yeah, an artif can have many gaps of different kinds, of different levels, they can be filled in or not in different ways with different degrees of certainty.
+Eyal Segal: And also I'll just say that I think it's clear from this definition that we should think about the opposition closed versus open with regard to endings, not as a rigid dichotomy by any means, but rather as a continuum or a scale, because, because a narrative can have many gaps of different kinds, of different levels, they can be filled in or not in different ways with different degrees of certainty.

 Jim Phelan: Yeah.
 Yeah. matters of degree, matters of scale.
 Right.
 So, if we look at that internal story, the story of Kivke, what kind of openness do we have?

-Eyal Segal: So, coming back it, I think that, at least at first glance, it does produce the impression of being far into the pole of openness, because we are left with some major unresolved suspense gaps that are particularly heightened.
+Eyal Segal: So, coming back to it, I think that, at least at first glance, it does produce the impression of being far into the pole of openness, because we are left with some major unresolved suspense gaps that are particularly heightened.

-It's worth examining the dynamics of the story that produces this effect.
-The plot [00:36:00] involves an initial act of deception in order to save Kivke from the punishment of the flogging, the running the gauntlet that he was supposed to receive from the Russian authorities, this act ironically backfires on its perpetrator, the narrator's grandfather, thereby causing increasingly serious complications that threaten to lead to a very different result from the one initially hoped for.
+So it's worth examining the dynamics of the story that produces this effect.
+The plot [00:36:00] involves an initial act of deception in order to save Kivke from the punishment of the flogging, the running the gauntlet that he was supposed to receive from the Russian authorities, and this act ironically backfires on its perpetrator, the narrator's grandfather, thereby causing increasingly serious complications that threaten to lead to a very different result from the one initially hoped for.

 Jim Phelan: Right.